TL;DR: With the new Delegation feature in Spark, you can delegate email to a specific person, set a deadline and be notified when it’s done.

 With Spark for Teams, all of the above has been streamlined into a single-window workflow wherein you can delegate an email, have private discussions with your team members and add due dates all within the same Spark Mail app window.

-Delegation is coming to Mac and iOS as a part of Spark for Teams.
+Delegation is a part of Spark for Teams.
 In other words, to start using it, you have to create a Team first.
 It’s a premium feature that people can try for free with 10 free active delegations per team.
 If a team exceeds this limit it will have to buy Spark Premium for $7.99 per user per month.